 On the other hand, while Navy/Marine Corps identifiers generally start with “N” they hardly ever bear any resemblance whatsoever to any named nearby installation.
 I post these solely for academic interest: NGU-Norfolk Naval Air Station, NKT-Cherry Point Marine Corps Air Station, NPA, Pensacola's NAS, NBC-Beaufort, SC, MCAS, NXX-Willow Grove, PA, NAS, NIP-Jacksonville NAS, NZC-Jacksonville's Cecil Field (now closed), and so on.
 Straight memorization was the only solution to them.

 But you're really wanting to know about ORD, aren't you?
-Well, when it came time to displace Midway (MDW) as Chicago's principal airport (the age of large jets doomed MDW which has no room for expansion) the WWII era military field called Old Orchard in the Northwestern suburbs of Chicago was selected.
+Well, when it came time to displace Midway (MDW) as Chicago's principal airport (the age of large jets doomed MDW which has no room for expansion) the WWII era military field called Orchard Field in the Northwestern suburbs of Chicago was selected.
 ORD was the logical choice (and it may have already been so assigned).
-Chicago native son Butch O'Hare was also the logical namesake as a war hero and Medal of Honor recipient.
+Chicago native son Butch O’Hare was also the logical namesake as a war hero and Medal of Honor recipient.
 The near confluence of letters in the names was just a coincidence.
-There's no “D” in O'Hare, which leads to the confusion.
-But simply stated, the identifier, ORD, isn't based on O'Hare's name at all.
+There's no “D” in O’Hare, which leads to the confusion.
+But simply stated, the identifier, ORD, having come first, isn't based on O’Hare's name at all.

 ©2016 The WebButcher